fibo/algebra/README.md

 ## Status

 *algebra* is under development, but API will not change until version **1.0**.

 I am currently adding more tests and examples to achieve a stable version.

-Many functionalities of previous versions are now in separated atomic packages like:
+Many functionalities of previous versions are now in separated atomic packages:

 * [algebra-group](http://npm.im/algebra-group)
 * [algebra-ring](http://npm.im/algebra-ring)